mohanson/daze/README.md

 # Using Daze for Different Platforms

 Daze is implemented in pure Go language, so it can run on almost any operating system.
-The following are only the browsers/operating system commonly used by me:
+The following are some of the browsers/operating systems commonly used by me:

 ## Android

-0. Cross compile daze for android: `GOOS=android GOARCH=arm64 go build -o daze github.com/mohanson/daze/cmd/daze`
+0. Cross-compile daze for Android: `GOOS=android GOARCH=arm64 go build -o daze github.com/mohanson/daze/cmd/daze`
 0. Push the compiled file to the phone.
 You can use [adb](https://developer.android.com/studio/command-line/adb) or create an HTTP server and download daze with `wget` in [termux](https://play.google.com/store/apps/details?id=com.termux&hl=en).
 0. Run `daze client -l 127.0.0.1:1080 ...` in the termux.
 0. Set the proxy for phone: WLAN -> Settings -> Proxy -> Fill in `127.0.0.1:1080`